jgenvironment/ClustSnow/README.md

 Wrapper Script for running the Co-Registration Workflow in R.

-Note: Directories, AOI and filtering thresholds need to be adapted to individual dataset.
+Note: Directories, AOI and filtering thresholds need to be adapted to the individual dataset.

 More Info: Geissler et al. 2023
 ###############################################################################################